Oregon strikes an additional 302 people from voter rolls over lack of citizenship proof

 The mistake occurred in part because Oregon passed a law in 2019 allowing some residents who aren’t citizens to obtain driver’s licenses.
 And the state’s so-called “Motor Voter” law, which took effect in 2016, automatically registers most people to vote when they seek a new license or ID.

+“Two weeks ago, we believed we had all of the information to project confidence that we understood and had reviewed all records at risk of error,” DMV Administrator Amy Joyce said in a statement.
+“We have since learned this confidence was misplaced based on new information outlined in this announcement and after-action report and for this, we are sorry.
+DMV will follow the Governor’s directed actions and remains committed to continuous learning, corrective action, transparency and accountability.”

-Oregon Secretary of State LaVonne Griffin-Valade and Gov. Tina Kotek jointly called for an independent, external audit of the state’s Motor Voter system.
+Oregon Gov. Tina Kotek has directed the DMV to pause automatic voter registration.
+She also called for an independent, external audit of the state’s Motor Voter system in a joint statement with Oregon Secretary of State LaVonne Griffin-Valade.

 “The first step in restoring the public’s trust in Oregon Motor Voter is a transparent review by a neutral third party operating under strict government auditing standards,” Griffin-Valade said in a statement.